wp-plugins/send-email-only-on-reply-to-my-comment/readme.txt

 === Send email only on Reply to My Comment ===
 Contributors: Yasir
-Tags: comment notification, email notification, original poster, subscribe, comment, comments, notification, follow up comments
+Tags: comment notification, email notification, original poster, subscribe, comment, comments, notification, follow up comments, reply
 Requires at least: 2.9.2
-Tested up to: 3.7
+Tested up to: 3.7.1
-Stable tag: 0.8.1
+Stable tag: 0.8.2

 Send email only on Reply to My Comment: will give users the option to receive email alert only when someone replies to their comment.